Aloo Methi Rasedar Subzi | Vegan Potato Curry

 A quick subzi / side dish like this Aloo Methi Rasedar Subzi can be served with roti or rice.
 Usually on a bust night, I am in no mood to chop tons of vegetables.
 This recipe literally has no chopping and a little preparation and planning helps make it in under 30 minutes.

-Also, this recipe for the Vegan Potato Curry, is a no onion, no garlic recipe.
+Also, this recipe for the Vegan Potato Curry is a no-onion, no-garlic recipe.
 This is a great one to make on the fasting days and no onion also means, no chopping.

 I have pureed the tomatoes for the Aloo Methi Rasedar Subzi as it gives it a smooth gravy. if you prefer, just chopped tomatoes could be used as well.
 On the days when I am on a time restraint to make dinner, I spend about 5 minutes planning out on my cooking plans.